stevage/PTV-API-doc/7-1-jsonstructure.md

 title: JSON object structure
 ---
 ---

+[Ed: This section was presented graphically in the Word document.
+It has not been fully converted - best refer to the original if you need this information.
+(It mostly seems redundant.)]

 ##JSON object structure
 The diagrams below show the structure of the JSON objects returned from the API calls.